home-assistant/home-assistant.io/source/hassio/enable_i2c.markdown

 ## From Home Assistant Operating System Terminal

-Alternatively, by attaching a keyboard and screen to your device, you can access the physical terminal to the Home Assistant operating system.
+Alternatively, by attaching a keyboard and screen to your device, you can access the physical terminal to the Home Assistant Operating System.

 You can enabled i2c via this terminal: